whipowill/d2-mod-reformed/README.md

 - Jewels are stackable by converting in cube
 - Runes are stackable by converting in cube

 The problem w/ this in D2R is that you can't control-click stackable items into your stash.
 You have to pickup the stack in your stash, move it to your inventory, add the new item to the stack, then move it back.
-It's pretty painful.

 Minor QOL tweaks: